approov/quickstart-android-java-grpc/SHAPES-EXAMPLE.md

 The interceptor automatically fetches an Approov token and adds it as a header to any GRPC request made and may also substitute header values to hold secure string secrets.

 Note that this interceptor may cancel a request (with an `ApproovException` as the error) if it is unable to fetch an Approov token.
 If this is due to no or poor Internet connectivity then the exception is an `ApproovNetworkException`.
 In this case the user should be able to initiate a retry.
-During development a cancel may occur due to a misconfiguration, see [Token Fetch Errors](https://approov.io/docs/latest/approov-usage-documentation/#token-fetch-errors).
+During development a cancel may occur due to a misconfiguration, see [Approov Fetch Status](https://approov.io/docs/latest/approov-usage-documentation/#approov-fetch-status).

 Finally, edit lines 172-174 of `MainActivity.java` to change to using the `approovShape` remote procedure call for which the server checks the Approov token (as well as the API key built into the app):